What are you moving?

 At Movebot, when we say our data migrations are fast, we mean it.
 You can expect to move 2-5TB per day, but it could be much higher moving between certain platforms with an optimal setup.

 Ready to move with a faster data migration tool?
 You can make an account and connect your storage for free, including running a pre-migration scan to see how much data you have and learn about potential concerns before the transfer.
-If you’re planning a data migration or are considering one somewhere down the line, give Movebot a try today.
+Start a 14-day Movebot trial and find out why it's a leader for giving actionable insights and agility for data.

 Move data between storage platforms, cloud tenants, and to and from on-prem files servers and the cloud with ease.
 Movebot provides lightning-fast speeds and simplifies data moving with an intuitive, feature-rich web dashboard that gives complete visibility for stress-free migrations.

 Full visibility of progress